Alaska Department of Fish and Game

 Alaska is a pluralistic society, with “mixed subsistence-cash” economies existing side-by-side with “industrial capital” economies in the population centers of Anchorage, Fairbanks, Juneau, and along the road system.

-Click on “Fishing” or “Hunting” above for specific information about opportunities and regulations in subsistence areas.
+Select “Fishing” or “Hunting” from the global navigation bar above for specific information about opportunities and regulations in subsistence areas.

 In addition, the Joint Boards of Fisheries and Game have designated 5 nonsubsistence areas, where dependence on subsistence is not a principal characteristic of the economy, culture, and way of life (AS 16.05.258 (c)).
 These areas are the: